guillearria/github-success-api/README.md

 ```

 ### Yearly Code Frequency
 Returns total additions and deletions made each month for the last 12 months for the requested repository.
+Will require `JSON.parse(response)`.

 #### Request